totalnoMartina/cube-discovery/README.md

 The italics code were found in [this link](https://stackoverflow.com/questions/13559276/can-i-write-italics-to-the-python-shell)

 The code for prompt asking user for a name is found [here](https://python-prompt-toolkit.readthedocs.io/en/stable/pages/asking_for_input.html)

+The code for clearing the screen before moving on to next object is [here]( https://www.geeksforgeeks.org/clear-screen-python/)

 # Acknowledgements